 If you have been injured at work, or developed a medical condition from work, there is some basic information you need to know.

-The most important is to immediately report the incident to your employer and the WSIB and get medical treatment as soon as possible.
+The most important thing is to immediately report the incident to your employer and the WSIB and get medical treatment as soon as possible.
 There are strict time limits for filing a claim with the WSIB and the longer you delay, the more likely you will be denied WSIB benefits.
+According to WSIB policies and the Workplace Safety and Insurance Act you must report an injury as soon as possible or at the latest within 6 months.
+Otherwise, you lose your right to make a claim for WSIB benefits.
+In recent months the WSIB has been denying benefits where injured workers have not sought treatment within a few days of the injury.

 Find out how we can help